 - They’re high in protein and fiber, and are low in fat, making them a very healthy ingredient.

-Call it what you will, but the blend of ingredients in these Vegan Yellow Split Pea Burgers, make for an incredibly flavorful meal any way you serve it.
+Call it what you will, but the blend of ingredients in these Vegetarian Yellow Split Pea Burgers, make for an incredibly flavorful meal any way you serve it.

-How to serve Vegan Yellow Split Pea Burgers
+How to serve Vegetarian Yellow Split Pea Burgers

 - I love serving them tostada-style.
 Just layer one of the burgers on a crisp tortilla with lettuce, tomato, red onion and salsa.